Femdot: Career

-After releasing his album Delacreme 2 in 2018, he was the starting performer at Lollapalooza 2018, and was his first ever appearance.
-The album talks about hard subjects and talks about how there are always people judging you.
-Delacreme 2 was his first full project he made.
-Lyrical Lemonade decided to produce the music video for his track "0'Something" in October 2018 which helped him gain even more traction.
+Following the release of his debut studio album Delacreme 2 in 2018, he was the opening performer at Lollapalooza 2018, his first appearance at the festival.
+In the album he talks about hard subjects like insecurity, systemic oppression, and mental health.
+Lyrical Lemonade produced the music video for his track "0'Something" in October 2018, which helped him gain even more traction.
 In 2019, he released his album 94 Camry Music which was inspired by a 1994 Toyota Camry he used to drive.
 In 2020, Adigun released a pair of new songs under the banner Buy One, Get One Free Vol. 1.
 This single includes "Lifetime", which features Saba, as well as "Back Home".

 Adigun stopped rapping during the COVID-19 pandemic to help out his community instead.
 After slowly getting on Zoom calls to rap, he began to rap in a studio again in the summer of 2020.
 In 2021, he released Not for Sale and started performing at live performances.
 In 2019, Adigun established Delacreme Scholars, a non-profit focused on giving out scholarships and running toy and food drives.

 He began teaching the "Chicago Culture Through Hip Hop" course at DePaul University in the fall 2025 semester.
 Students enrolled in the class will listen to albums, read supplemental texts and discuss the music in context.
 Adigun wants to take the students around Chicago neighborhoods to see where artists came up with their ideas for music.